okahwaji-tech/agents/docs/materials/math/eigenvalues-eigenvectors.md

     - **⚡ Training Optimization** - Diagnose instabilities in hours instead of weeks
     - **🎯 Performance Tuning** - Target computational bottlenecks with mathematical precision

-!!! tip "🏭 Plain English Summary - Why This Matters"
+!!! tip "🏭 Practical Impact - Why This Matters"
     **The difference between understanding eigenvalues deeply versus treating them as black boxes:**

     **Think of eigenvalues as the "DNA" of your neural network transformations:**